House GOP pushes 'big' budget resolution to passage, a crucial step toward delivering Trump's agenda

 Trump has signaled a preference for “big” bill but also appears to enjoy a competition between the House and the Senate, lawmakers said, as he pits the Republicans against each other to see which version will emerge.

-Senate Republicans, wary that Johnson can lift his bill over the finish line, launched their own $340 billion package last week.
+Senate Republicans launched their own $340 billion package last week.
 It's focused on sending Trump money his administration needs for its deportation and border security agenda now, with plans to tackle the tax cuts separately later this year.

-Johnson, whose party lost seats in last November's election, commands one of the thinnest majorities in modern history, which means he must keep almost every Republican in line or risk losing the vote.
+Johnson, whose party lost seats in last November's election, commands one of the thinnest majorities in modern history, which meant he had to keep almost every Republican in line or risk losing the vote.

 The budget is being compiled during a lengthy process that first sends instructions to the various House and Senate committees, which will then have several weeks to devise more detailed plans for additional debate and votes.